Hiking the Grande Traversata Delle Alpi (Barefoot?!)

 I think pictures describe better than words what the GTA is like.
 Unfortunately, I lost my full-size files of all my photography taken on the hike due to a hard drive error (yes, I cried).
 Did I carry my heavy camera gear for nothing, then?
 Not completely since, luckily, I still had smaller copies of the photos on my phone.

 I hope you enjoy this visual walk-through of the beautiful Italian alps.
-Click on the photos to view larger.
+Click on the photos to view them in large.

 Anyone out there?
 Meeting other solo hikers on the GTA.

 The Grande Traversata is, apart from Italian day hikers, mostly populated by Germans.
 Most people I met who also hiked the GTA only did sections of it, usually a week or maximum two, staying each night in a mountain hut (rifugio) or other accommodation (posto tappa) along the way.

 In fact, I was pretty much the only one out there wild camping on the Grande Traversata delle Alpi.
 I met two guys, who carried 22+ kilo gear and may have been defeated by their expedition-heavy-backpacks since I did not see them again.

 But I spent a couple of wonderful days with a young Italian I met along the way.
 Valerio was only out on a day hike but spontaneously decided to get his camping gear and join me for a couple of days on the GTA.

 I was happy about his company after the first lonely days (even though I never felt lonely).
 But it was great to share this experience with someone, especially as the section to come was even more remote and lonely than the one before.